gsuttie/AzureResources/README.md

 * Help us make this more useful with ideas etc
 * Any questions ping Gregor https://twitter.com/Gregor_Suttie or Richard https://twitter.com/Pixel_Robots

-Checkout the Exam folder for information about most of main the Azure Exams.
+Checkout the *Exam* folder for information about info on the main Azure Exams.